 Myths vs Facts

-Detailed information regarding the improvement can be found under "Other Documents" near the bottom of this website.
+Detailed information regarding the improvement can be found below under "Documents".

 Longmeadow Parkway Flyover Video

 As part of the final design of the proposed Longmeadow Parkway over the Fox River Bridge and approaches, the engineering team, led by Crawford Murphy and Tilly, assisted by Invision, developed a video to visualize a portion of the corridor.
 The video begins with a view of the south side of the Fox River bridge, moves to the proposed mixed use path overpass within the Brunner Family Forest Preserve, tracks in an easterly direction to the intersection of Longmeadow Parkway and the Bolz Road connector, then turns around heading in a westerly direction back over the bridge and finishing back at the Brunner Family Forest Preserve proposed mixed use path overpass.